-Its range of one- to five-bedroom luxury loft apartments boast 13-foot-high ceilings and huge, light-filled windows.
+Its range of one- to five-bedroom luxury loft apartments boasts 13-foot-high ceilings and huge, light-filled windows.

-Amenities include a state-of-the-art gym, movie screening room, yoga studio, music and video game rooms, and a golf simulator room an outdoor putting green, storage space, and valet parking.
+Amenities include a state-of-the-art gym, movie screening room, yoga studio, music, and video game rooms, a golf simulator room, an outdoor putting green, storage space, and valet parking.

 Pierhouse at Brooklyn Bridge Park

-Staying in DUMBO, Pierhouse at Brooklyn Bridge Park is a residential neighbor to One Brooklyn Bridge Park—and even more luxe.
+Staying in DUMBO, Pierhouse at Brooklyn Bridge Park is a residential neighborhood to One Brooklyn Bridge Park—and even more luxe.

-One of its developers is a well-known one in real estate, and even consumer, circles: Toll Brothers City Living.
+One of its developers is well-known in real estate and even consumer circles: Toll Brothers City Living.

 The two-building,106-unit complex features one- to five-bedroom duplex apartments, each with private, outdoor spaces.

-There are also two fitness centers, a meditation studio, resident event space, pet wash, playroom, bike storage, valet parking, and an electric car charging station in the Pierhouse garage.
+There are also two fitness centers, a meditation studio, a resident event space, a pet wash, a playroom, bike storage, valet parking, and an electric car charging station in the Pierhouse garage.

-They also have a partnership with 1 Hotel Brooklyn Bridge, which adjoins the complex, that allows residents to have access to amenities there, including their spa, rooftop pool and bar, and farm-to-table restaurant.
+They also have a partnership with 1 Hotel Brooklyn Bridge, which adjoins the complex, allowing residents to access amenities there, including their spa, rooftop pool and bar, and farm-to-table restaurant.

 One Hudson Yards

-Hudson Yards, like Brooklyn Bridge Park, has a mixture of open-access public space and high-end residential living, and very unique example of what an apartment complex is.
+Hudson Yards, like Brooklyn Bridge Park, has a mixture of open-access public space and high-end residential living and very a unique example of an apartment complex.

-At the center is what became an instantly iconic monument, the Vessel, which some New Yorkers (in typical NYC fashion) say looks like a giant shawarma.
+At the center is what became an instantly iconic monument, the Vessel, which some New Yorkers (in typical NYC fashion) says looks like giant shawarma.

-Other high-profile public spaces are The Shed (a multi-use cultural space within Hudson Yards) and, a stone’s throw away, The High Line.
+Other high-profile public spaces are The Shed (a multi-use cultural space within Hudson Yards) and The High Line, a stone’s throw away.